OpenJobDescription/openjd-specifications/rfcs/0006-expression-function-library.md

 `join` is a string method (`",".join(list)`), but OpenJD uses `list.join(sep)` instead.
 This design enables natural method chaining like `items.split(';').join(',')` and matches the convention used by JavaScript and Ruby.

+Note: The character classification functions (`isdigit`, `isalpha`, `isalnum`, `isspace`, `isupper`, `islower`) have exactly the semantics of the Python `str` methods of the same name, evaluated over the Unicode Character Database.
+They are not ASCII-only, and they do not correspond to other languages' character predicates (for example, Rust's `Alphabetic` property is a superset of `isalpha`'s `L*` categories).
+In particular:
+- `isdigit` is true for any decimal digit, e.g. U+0663 ARABIC-INDIC DIGIT THREE.
+- `isalnum` is broader than `isalpha` OR `isdigit`: characters whose `Numeric_Type` is `Numeric`, such as U+00BD VULGAR FRACTION ONE HALF, are alphanumeric but neither alphabetic nor digits.
+- A character is *cased* if it has the Unicode `Uppercase` or `Lowercase` property or general category `Lt` (titlecase). `isupper` and `islower` ignore uncased characters (digits, ideographs, punctuation), and titlecase characters are cased but neither uppercase nor lowercase.
+Implementations must derive these classifications from Unicode Character Database data equivalent to a current CPython release.
+Differences between Unicode versions for newly assigned code points are permitted.

 #### Regular Expression Functions